SamiirDeveloper/bootsrap-webpage/README.md

-# Bootstrap webpage
+# Bootstrap Webpage

 ## Overview

 This project is a simple responsive webpage built with Bootstrap 5.
-It features a registration form and a user submissions table.
+It tests my ability to create a registration form and a user submissions table.
 The form collects a user's first name and email with validation and a terms & conditions checkbox.
 The table displays simulated user data to demonstrate Bootstrap's table styling and responsiveness.
-It also includes about me and contact page
+It also includes About Me and Contact pages.

 ## Features